SvenEwald/xmlbeam/README.md

  * Version 1.0 Release.

- * Implement option to externalize projection declaration to runtime configuration files.
+ * Implement an option to externalize projection declaration to runtime configuration files.

  * Add projection interface generator as an alternative to hand crafted XPath expressions.